Elections in Alabama: History

 From 1876 through 1956, Alabama supported only Democratic presidential candidates, by large margins.
 There were only two exceptions; the 1928 elections in which the Democrats won by a much smaller margin than normal due to Anti-Catholic prejudices against the Democratic candidate Al Smith, and the 1948 election when Alabama, along with Mississippi, Louisiana, and South Carolina, voted for Strom Thurmond of the pro-segregation States Rights Democratic Party.
 In 1960, the Democrats won with John F. Kennedy on the ballot.
 However, six of the state's 11 Democratic electors were members of the unpledged elector movement, and gave their electoral votes as a protest to Harry Byrd.

+The Alabama Paradox is named after the 1880 observation by U.S. census clerk C.W.
+Seaton that the state of Alabama would lose one of its 8 seats in the House of Representatives if the size of the House were increased from 299 to 300.

 In 1964, the state swung over dramatically to support Republican Barry Goldwater, who carried the state with an unheard-of 69 percent of the vote, carrying all but five counties.
 He was the first Republican to carry the state since 1872.
 Like much of the Deep South, Alabama's voters turned violently on President Lyndon Johnson in the wake of the Civil Rights Act of 1964.

 In the 1968 presidential election, Alabama supported native son and American Independent Party candidate George Wallace over both Richard Nixon and Hubert Humphrey.
 Wallace was the official Democratic candidate in Alabama, while Humphrey was the National Democratic nominee.
 In 1976, Democratic candidate Jimmy Carter from Georgia carried the state, but Democratic control proved to be temporary- Carter is the only Democrat since 1964 to carry the state.

 Alabama does not register voters by party, but in recent statewide elections, Republican turnout in statewide primaries has consistently exceeded that for the Democrats.
 Alabama is now considered a Republican stronghold at both the federal and state level, although Democrats still retain a slim majority in many local offices (sheriffs, county commissioners, etc.).
 The state has voted Republican in every presidential election since 1980, and Democrats have not seriously contested the state since.
 Republicans have also done increasingly well in Senate and House elections; they have held a majority of the state's congressional delegation and both Senate seats since 1997, although they briefly lost a Senate seat from 2018 to 2021.
 In 2010, Republicans won large majorities in both chambers of the Alabama Legislature ending 136 years of Democratic rule; see Dixiecrat.
 In 2012, Democrats lost the only remaining statewide office the party still held giving Republicans control of all 10 state constitutional offices.
 The GOP also has won all 19 statewide court seats.

 The 11 counties that consistently vote Democratic are Black Belt counties, where African Americans are the majority racial group.
 Republicans have gotten over 60% of the vote in every presidential election since 2004.